vargspjut/wlog/README.md

 {"level":"Info","msg":"This is a log entry","timestamp":"2020-01-14 10:49:03:627880","userId":"dd18f2b6-35df-11ea-bb24-c0b88337ca26"}
 {"level":"Info","msg":"This is another log entry","timestamp":"2020-01-14 10:49:03:627981","userId":"dd18f2b6-35df-11ea-bb24-c0b88337ca26"}
 ```
-Note that we call the method `Info` two times with different messages, however, the field `userId` added to the log context sticks with the logger context and it is part of the log entry at all times.
+Note that we call the method `Info` two times with different messages, however, the field `userId` added to the log sticks with the logger and it is part of the log entry at all times.
 This behaviour was inspired by the great library [logrus](https://github.com/sirupsen/logrus)

-One important thing to note is that the `LoggerContext` also has a `WithFields` method that can be called to create a new logger context, when doing so a new context will be created and the fields added in the previous context will be "copied" over to the new one.

 ## Test
 ```
 go test